Deformations of Noncompact Calabi-Yau threefolds: , their bundles and deformations

 \begin{corollary} The threefold $W_3$ has holomorphic bundles that are not algebraic. \end{corollary}

 \begin{proof} Consider the map $p\colon W_3 \rightarrow Z_{(-1)}$ given by projection on the first and third coordinates, that is, in canonical coordinates as in (\ref{W3}) we see $Z_{(-1)}$ as cut out inside $W_3$ by the equation $u_1=0$.
-Then the pullback bundle $p^*E$ is holomorphic but not algebraic on $W_3$. \end{proof}
+Then the pullback bundle $p^*E$ is holomorphic but not algebraic on $W_3$.
+In fact, the same proof works as in Proposition \ref{nonalgebraicZ(-1)}. \end{proof}